Esther Lurie: Career

 Lurie immigrated to Palestine in 1934.
-There, she painted backdrops for the Adloyada parade, the Levant Fair, and the Hebrew Theater in Tel Aviv, in addition to drawing.
+There, she painted backdrops for the Adloyada parade, the Levant Fair, and the Hebrew Theatre in Tel Aviv, in addition to drawing.
 She won the Dizengoff Prize for Painting and Sculpture in 1938, for The Palestine Orchestra, and was accepted into the Painters and Sculptors Association of Palestine later that year.

 Lurie was especially inclined to depict musicians and dancers in her artwork.
 She held an exhibition of her work at the Cosmopolitan Art Gallery in Tel Aviv in 1938.
 The exhibit included Dancing, a painting which art critics praised and said it highlighted her developing artistic talent.
 After returning to Belgium to continue her studies, she moved to Kovno to help her sister Mouta and Mouta's son Reuben.
-She held several art exhibitions in Kovno prior to the German invasion of Lithuania in June 1941, including an exhibition at the Royal Opera House in 1940, where many of her works were bought by local Jewish institutions and the Kovno State Museum.
+She held several art exhibitions in Kovno before the German invasion of Lithuania in June 1941, including an exhibition at the Royal Opera House in 1940, where many of her works were bought by local Jewish institutions and the Kovno State Museum.

 Imprisonment during the Holocaust

-Lurie was deported to the Kovno ghetto, where she lived from 1941 to 1944.
+Lurie was deported to the Kovno Ghetto, where she lived from 1941 to 1944.
 The ghetto's Judenrat learned of her artistic talent and arranged for her to create realistic depictions of life in the ghetto, in lieu of forced labour.
 She formed a collective of artists to work to that end, whose members included Josef Schlesinger, Jacob Lifschitz, and Ben Zion Schmidt.
 Under the order of the Germans, she painted portraits commissioned by German commanders as well as reproductions of masterpieces.

 After receiving special permission to draw in the pottery workshop, Lurie asked Jewish potters to prepare ceramic jars that she could use to secure her artwork.
 She eventually used the jars to bury more than 200 works of clandestinely drawn art under her sister's house in 1943.
 When the ghetto was liquidated in July 1944, she was deported to the Stutthof concentration camp and then to the Ľubica camp, where she continued her work documenting life within ghettos.
 While a prisoner at Stutthof, she was asked by women to secretly draw their portraits in exchange for sliced bread.

-None of the 200 original works that Lurie buried in the Kovno ghetto were recovered.
-However, photographs of her original artwork were taken beforehand for the Kovno ghetto's archive.
-Eleven of her sketches and watercolors and twenty of these photographs of her works were hidden in crates buried underground by Avraham Tory on behalf of the ghetto's Judenrat, which he took to Israel after the war.
+None of the 200 original works that Lurie buried in the Kovno Ghetto were recovered.
+However, photographs of her original artwork were taken beforehand for the Kovno Ghetto's archive.
+Eleven of her sketches and watercolours, and twenty of these photographs of her works were hidden in crates buried underground by Avraham Tory on behalf of the ghetto's Judenrat, which he took to Israel after the war.
 She used these photographs to reproduce most of her other works from the war.